panyam/excaliframe/CLOUD_SETUP.md

 # Confluence Cloud Setup (Recommended)

-This guide sets up Excalfluence with **Confluence Cloud** using Docker.
+This guide sets up Excaliframe with **Confluence Cloud** using Docker.
 No Java required!

 ## Why Confluence Cloud?